 VPN solutions and various utility applications (e.g., file viewers, antiviruses, disk scanners, backup, and diagnostic utilities, etc.) are a special beast in affiliate marketing.
 For one thing, such specialized software solutions require specific promotion methods (among which to promote VPN and Utility offers with ad networks seems to be the king, but we’ll talk about it later).

-This post will be informative for both advertisers and affiliates as the Utility vertical, VPN in particular, is practically going through a “rebirth of popularity” — all due to the global COVID-19-related restrictions.
-Currently, VPN products are used by 31% of all Internet users worldwide.
+This post will be informative for both advertisers and affiliates as the Utility vertical, VPN in particular, is practically going through a “rebirth of popularity” — all due to the global COVID-19 restrictions.
+The Industry is projected to reach $69 billion by 2025, so why not capitalizing on this trend?
+Today, you will get some clues on “hows” and “whens”.
+But lrt’s start with clear definitions.

 - What’s VPN and Utility Vertical?